Power tariffs likely to go up as Centre readies Rs 70,000 crore financial package

 With the situation being grim, the Centre would work out a Rs 70,000 crore financial package for the power sector.
 A Cabinet approval is expected soon.

-The package would also likely to offer a moratorium and restructuring of debt repayment by power companies, spread across an 8 yer period, an official said.
+The package would also likely to offer a moratorium and restructuring of debt repayment by power companies, spread across an 8 year period, an official said.

 There is also a possibility that the tariff structure could be revised to allow power companies to charge higher rates from consumers.
 This would however come into effect only once economic activities normalise and companies scale up operations.